 What is internal communications?

 Internal communication is essential to ensure clarity for everyone within an organization.
 But what does effective internal communication look like, and how can you cultivate successful and effective internal communications within your organization?

 Below we will discuss the definition of internal communications, explore why it’s so essential and tackle a few of its challenges.
-We’ll also reveal ways to overcome these challenges with a solid strategy, including some of the best practices and tools required for a stellar internal communication offering.
+We’ll also reveal ways to overcome these challenges with a solid communications strategy, including some of the best practices and tools required for a stellar internal communication offering.

 Purpose of internal communications

 Internal communication shares information that supports employees in doing their job.
 It keeps everyone on the same page and updated on the organization’s happenings.

 Internal communication’s purpose is to provide a solid stream of information between leadership, departments, and employees.
 This includes communications up and down the management/employee chain and between work colleagues.